Porto Santo Island – Madeira – travel and attractions

 • If you want to explore the whole island while relaxing, you will need 4-6 days.
 In this case, it is worth renting a car or a scooter to explore the hidden treasures of the island.

-Travel to Porto Santo and getting around
+Travel to Porto Santo

 By Ferry

 The ferry trip from Madeira takes around 2.5 hours one way.
-The return fare for an adult is €30-40, depending on the season.
+The return fare for an adult is €60-70, depending on the season.
 The ferry usually runs once a day, from Madeira to Porto Santo in the morning and back in the evening.
-In high season, there may be several ferry crossings a day.
-From the port you can get to the hotel by taxi or bus in a few minutes.

-Porto Santo Line: timetable and prices
+Porto Santo Line: Timetable and prices

 By Plane

 The flight from Madeira to Porto Santo takes just 25 minutes.
-Depending on the season, one-way fares start from €50.
-The total fare includes 23 kg of checked baggage.
+The fare includes 23 kg of checked baggage.
 If you are travelling with cabin baggage, you will have to check it in (and it will count towards the 23 kg) as it cannot be taken on board.
 The island’s airport is international, so if you want to visit Porto Santo only, you can fly directly from Europe.
 A taxi from the airport will take you to the hotel in a few minutes.

 Find your flight: Kiwi or use the airline’s direct website